Three women holding shopping bags walk while talking outside.

 Secured credit cards

-If you’re not in college and you have a low credit score or no credit history, a secured credit card may meet your credit needs.
-Secured credit cards require a deposit equal to the credit limit the credit card company approves you for.
-The deposit acts as collateral should you default on your payments.
+If you’re not in college and you have a low credit score or no credit history, a secured credit card may meet your needs.
+Secured credit cards require a deposit that typically equals your credit limit.
+The deposit acts as collateral in case you default on your payments.
+Otherwise, secured cards work like standard credit cards.
+As you use your secured card for everyday purchases, your balance grows (and accrues interest if you don’t pay off your balance in full each month).
 Some credit card companies even allow you to earn cash rewards with each eligible purchase you make with your secured card.

-Using your secured credit card responsibly can help you build or repair your credit history.
-If you use the card responsibly by making several on-time payments, your credit card issuer may return your deposit and upgrade you to an unsecured card.
+A secured credit card may be a helpful tool for establishing a strong credit history, as long as you use the card wisely.
+If you make consistent on-time payments and keep your balance low, your credit card issuer may return your deposit and upgrade you to an unsecured card.

 Unsecured credit cards that require a credit score to qualify

-Have you already built a strong credit history?
+What if you’ve already built a strong credit history?
 You may be eligible for an unsecured credit card with a higher credit limit than secured and student cards.
-And while some student and secured credit cards offer rewards, an unsecured credit card that requires good credit to qualify may offer an increased percentage of rewards for eligible purchases.
+And while some student and secured credit cards offer rewards, an unsecured credit card that requires good credit to qualify may offer a higher rewards rate for each eligible purchase.
+With a strong credit score, you may also qualify for a lower interest rate.

 See if you're pre-approved